CubitionJava/Cubition/README.md

 then often not due to lack of support or time on the developers behalf.
 We aim to fix all this, with a skilled team and a firm destination in mind.

+Mod developers should compile against the API module, and users should grab the Bootstrap module.

 Building
 --------